Archaeologists have been visiting the walls on Armstrong Mountain since at least the 1970s when the last survey was conducted.

 “Beginning on the north, the first encountered (See Map 2). has been designated Wall 1.
 This is a U-shaped windrow of loosely piled rocks crossing the ridge as it slopes down to the Kanawha, just east of the mouth of Armstrong Creek.
 It is about one-half mile south of the river, but it lies 1,200 feet above the river level or 1,790 feet above sea level.
 This structure rests on a fairly level bench or shelf where it crosses the ridge and is well preserved.
 It is about two feet high and about 20 feet wide.”

-More detailed information on the site can be perused here: .
+More detailed information on the site can be perused here: Mount Carbon Stone Walls.

 Were the walls defensive?

-"The writers’ cannot regard these walls as defensive for several reasons.
-They are not well situated for defense, generally being on steep slopes instead of on the brows of the ridges where they would have had to be placed to be effective.
+“The writers cannot regard these walls as defensive for several reasons.
+They are not well situated for defense, generally on steep slopes rather than on the brows of the ridges where they would have had to be placed to be effective.
 They are not high enough to afford much protection, unless used to hold upright a log stockade or other such superstructure, and there is no evidence that such was used.
-Furthermore, the very size of these enclosures, if that is what they were, rules out consideration of a stockade."
+Furthermore, the very size of these enclosures, if that is what they were, rules out consideration of a stockade.”

 Were the walls intended as an enclosure?

-"It also does not seem likely that these were enclosures into which game animals were driven, after the manner of some western tribes.
-The buffalo about the only animal that could have been so taken, seems to have been a late arrival in the area since no evidence of its presence is found in any except possibly very late sites.
+“It also does not seem likely that these were enclosures into which game animals were driven, after the manner of some western tribes.
+The buffalo, about the only animal that could have been so taken, seems to have been a late arrival in the area, since no evidence of its presence is found in any sites except possibly very late ones.
 It was also an animal that disliked rugged terrain, and Mount Carbon is about the last place one would expect to find them.
-The idea that these were fences to keep animals out of fields hardly needs further comment."
+The idea that these were fences to keep animals out of fields hardly needs further comment.”

 Were the walls ceremonial?